KXDL

 KXDL (99.7 FM, "Hot Rod Radio") is a radio station licensed to serve Browerville, Minnesota, United States, with studios located in Long Prairie, Minnesota.
 The station is owned by Doug Frauenholtz, through licensee D&K Distributors, Inc.

-KXDL broadcasts a Classic Rock music format.
+KXDL broadcasts an oldies music format.

 The station was assigned the KXDL call sign by the Federal Communications Commission on July 12, 1990.